supaglue-labs/supaglue/docs/docs/intro.md

     Supaglue helps you ship product integrations 10x faster:
     <ul>
         <li>Supaglue fully manages your customer's authentication flow and handles refreshing access tokens.</li>
-        <li>Supaglue handles the rate limits, response errors, and other idiosyncrasies of different SaaS APIs so you don't have to.</li>
+        <li>Supaglue handles the rate limits, response errors, and other idiosyncrasies of different SaaS APIs, so you don't have to.</li>
-        <li>Supaglue normalizes responses across multiple providers so you don't have to build this abstraction layer yourself.</li>
+        <li>Supaglue normalizes responses across multiple providers, so you don't have to build this abstraction layer yourself.</li>
-        <li>Supaglue provides unified APIs and common schemas so you only have to do the integration work once.</li>
+        <li>Supaglue provides unified APIs and common schemas, so you only have to do the integration work once.</li>
-        <li>Supaglue comes out-of-the-box with tools for managing customers, configuring integrations, and monitoring connection health.</li>
+        <li>Supaglue comes out of the box with tools for managing customers, configuring integrations, and monitoring connection health.</li>
     </ul>
   </div>
 </details>